open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 **3.1.1 Mandatory Encryption Requirements**

-The following data types and scenarios require mandatory encryption:
+The following data types and scenarios require mandatory encryption using algorithms approved in section 3.1.2 of this policy:

 **Electronic Protected Health Information (ePHI):**
-- ePHI at rest: Encrypted using **[Standard, e.g., AES-256]** or equivalent approved algorithm
+- ePHI at rest: Encrypted using AES-256 or a stronger approved algorithm.
-- ePHI in transit: Encrypted using **[Protocol, e.g., TLS 1.3]** or equivalent secure transport protocol
+- ePHI in transit: Encrypted using TLS 1.2 or higher, with a strong cipher suite configuration.
-- ePHI on mobile devices and removable media: Full device/media encryption required
+- ePHI on mobile devices and removable media: Full device/media encryption is mandatory.

 **Confidential and Restricted Data:**
 - Database encryption for sensitive data fields using transparent data encryption (TDE) or column-level encryption